-With the passage of Senate Bill 11, Texas now joins the short list of states in our country to legislatively mandate the implementation of threat assessment teams in its public school districts and open-enrollment charter schools.
-Threat Assessment provides a proactive, evidence-based approach for identifying individuals who may pose a threat and for providing interventions before a violent incident occurs.
+With the passage of Senate Bill 11, Texas now joins the short list of states in our country to legislatively mandate the implementation of behavioral threat assessment teams in its Texas public school districts and open-enrollment charter schools.
+Behavioral Threat Assessment provides a proactive, evidence-based approach for identifying individuals who may pose a threat and for providing interventions before a violent incident occurs.

 School Safety Learning Portal

-- Register for and attend a School Behavioral Threat Assessment Virtual Training: After successfully completing the online course, each participant will be given a unique code that will enable them to register for the virtual training. *To register for the School Behavioral Threat Assessment Virtual Training, individuals must follow the steps noted above.
+Register for and attend a School Behavioral Threat Assessment Virtual Training: After successfully completing the online course, each participant will be given a unique code that will enable them to register for the School Behavioral Threat Assessment virtual training.

 Completion of both the online course and the virtual training will meet the new State requirements for threat assessment training.
 To learn more about the new requirements view the Threat Assessment video in the Legislative Guidance Video Series.